Weekend Reflections: What Are You Running From?Post Originally Published: October 16th, 2017

 And these are the things you think about when you have lots of time to be alone with yourself and nature and your detangling mousse and Death Cab.
 The saying is true: You can run, but you can’t hide.
 And I am running, make no mistake.

 I’m running from every disappointment I’ve ever had, every ruined expectation of myself and others.
 I’m running from the potential of future disappointments.
-I’m running from fear and loss and confusion and doubt even though I know they are all inevitable, and they are constant and they are waiting for me no matter how long or far I go.
+I’m running from fear and loss and confusion and doubt even though I know they are all inevitable, and constant and they are waiting for me no matter how long or far I go.

 I know this.
 But I’m still fucking running.